abridged/collabland-dev/telefrens/intro.md

 #### 1. _Form Your Swarm_ - Invite your Telegram contacts to an exclusive, paid group chat

-- 1 click invites for your contacts to join an exclusive Telegram group chat, including built-in mechanics and long term sustainable revenue streams for Creators.
+- 1 click invites for your contacts to join an exclusive Telegram group chat, including built-in mechanics and long-term sustainable royalties revenue streams for Creators.

 <!-- #### 1. _Form Your Swarm_ - Launch a community on a bonding curve